 Engineering has a hand in designing nearly everything you come into contact within your daily lives; homes, cars, computers, mobile phones and game consoles.
 This course will allow you to develop an understanding of engineering disciplines including how mechanical and electronic systems work, fabrication, machining and health & safety in the workplace.
 Your lessons will take place in the Sonardyne Centre, our well-equipped Engineering building.
 You will spend much of your time in the classrooms learning basic principles, but you will also enjoy taking some of your lessons in the engineering workshop where you will learn a range of practical engineering processes and skills.

 You should normally have achieved at least five GCSEs at grade 9-4.
-It is essential that you have gained at least grade 4 or above in both Maths and Science GCSE.
+It is essential that you have gained at least grade 4 or above in both Mathematics and Science GCSE.
 Alternatively, if you have studied at Level 2, you should have achieved a merit or above.
-Vocational courses are an ideal qualification for students who prefer coursework.
+Vocational courses are an ideal qualification for you if you prefer coursework.
 This works well with A Levels as an additional subject.

 On this Level 3 Extended Certificate, you will study: